IMAT1912/IMAT1912/lab_02/lab_02.md

 ## 3. Add a `'clear'` command
 Now we have a persistent list, its useful to have a simple command to clear the whole list.

-## 4. Handle exceptions
-There are many exceptions that will be raised if we enter invalid commands.

-Handle all the exceptions raised by this set of commands entered in order:
-- `clear`
-- `edit apple`
-- `edit apple apple`
-- `edit 10 apple`
-- `delete apple`
-- `delete 10`

-If this is too much, don't worry.
-We will spend all of next week's session going through these challenges.
-So try to complete as many as possible.